-If you are a TEI, you must participate as appropriate in benchmarking, including:

-- (a) providing us, or any vendor contracted by us for benchmarking purposes, with financial and performance information as requested, in a timely manner; and - (b) engaging with follow-up questions and related quality assurance processes, in a timely manner; and - (c) contributing to the cost of any vendor contracted by us, at a rate we determine.
+- 15.1 If you are a TEI, you must participate as appropriate in benchmarking, including: - (a) providing us, or any vendor contracted by us for benchmarking purposes, with financial and performance information as requested, in a timely manner; and - (b) engaging with follow-up questions and related quality assurance processes, in a timely manner; and - (c) contributing to the cost of any vendor contracted by us, at a rate we determine.

-- 16.1 You must not subcontract any of the funded activities without prior written: - (a) consent from us; and - (b) approval from NZQA, where you are quality assured by NZQA.
+16.1 You must not subcontract any of the funded activities without prior written approval:

-- (a) comply with any Conditions imposed by us on a consent to subcontract; and - (b) ensure that the subcontracted party does not further subcontract any functions; and - (c) remain accountable to us for the use of the DQ3-7 Fund Funding.
+- (a) from us; and - (b) from NZQA, where you are quality assured by NZQA. - 16.2 If we approve a subcontracting arrangement, you must: - (a) comply with any Conditions imposed by us on our approval to subcontract; and - (b) ensure that the subcontracted party does not further subcontract any functions; and - (c) remain accountable to us for the use of the DQ3-7 Funding.

-17. Conditions for DQ3-7 Fund Learner Component Funding
+17. Conditions for DQ3-7 Learner Component Funding